-If your vehicle has hydraulic power steering, it may require maintenance.
+This vehicle has hydraulic power steering.
+It may require maintenance.
 See Power Steering Fluid on page 10-18.

 If power steering assist is lost because the engine stops, or there is a system malfunction, the vehicle can be steered but may require increased effort.
 See your dealer if there is a problem.